ProjectRogueOne/tpp-reference-server/README.md

 curl -X GET -H 'Authorization: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' http://localhost:8003/account-payment-service-provider-authorisation-servers
 ```

-Here's a sample list of test ASPSPs as requested from the Open Banking Directory.
+Here's a sample list of test ASPSPs.
+This is __NOT__ the raw response from the Open Banking Directory.
+It has been adapted to simulate what a typical client app would require.

+> __NOTE__: the actual `id` won't be a URI.
+It'll be an authorisation server id - that is planned to be added to the Directory JSON payload.
+> We are simulating an `id` by combining the ASPSP's `organisation id` with the authorisation server `BaseApiDNSUri`.

 ```sh
 [